Reputation Aggregation in Peer-to-Peer Network Using Differential Gossip Algorithm: Aggregation of Trust

 Let us consider that there are $N$ nodes in the network.
-Every node periodically calculates the trust value of other node on the basis of quality of service provided by that node against the requests made.
+Every node periodically calculates the trust value of the other nodes on the basis of quality of service provided by them against the requests made.
 Let us assume that $t_{ij}$ is the trust value measured by node $i$ for node $j$.
-Here $t_{ij}$ ($1\leq i,j \leq N$) will always lie between 0 and 1 such that $t_{ij}=1$ will represent complete trust in node $j$ whereas $t_{ij}=0$ will represent no trust in node $j$.
+Here $t_{ij}$ ($1\leq i,j \leq N$) will always lie between 0 and 1 such that the $t_{ij}=1$ will represent the complete trust in node $j$, whereas, $t_{ij}=0$ will represent no trust in the node $j$.

-If a node has not transacted with a node its trust value will also remain $0$ with that node.
-This value is taken as $0$ to avoid the white washing attack.
-Initially this value can be taken higher than zero and can be dynamically adjusted thereafter as per the level of whitewashing in the network.
+If a node 'A' has not transacted with a node 'B', then the trust value of node 'B' will also remain $0$ with the node 'A'.
+This initial value is taken as $0$ to avoid the white washing attack.
+This initial value can also be taken as higher than zero and can be dynamically adjusted thereafter as per the level of whitewashing in the network.
 In this paper, we have not studied this aspect.

-We will discuss the algorithm in four different variations.
-In the first variation, global reputation aggregation for a single node will be discussed.
-In the second variation, we will discuss globally calibrated local reputation aggregation for this single node.
-In third variation, global reputation aggregation for all the nodes simultaneously will be discussed, and finally in fourth variation globally calibrated local reputation aggregation for all the nodes simultaneously will be discussed.
+We will discuss the algorithm in four steps to make it simple to understand.
+In the first step, global reputation aggregation for a single node will be discussed.
+In the second step, we will discuss globally calibrated local reputation aggregation for this single node.
+In the third step, simultaneous global reputation aggregation for all the nodes will be discussed, and finally in the fourth step, simultaneous aggregation of globally calibrated local reputation aggregation for all the nodes will be discussed.

-In the first variation to keep things simple we are assuming that weights of all nodes for every node are $1$.
+In the first step to keep things the simple, we assume that weights of all the nodes for every node be $1$.
 This leads us to calculation of global reputation ($\bf R_{global}$) of a node.
-This can be equivalently represented using matrix vector multiplication as follows,
+This can be equivalently represented using a matrix vector multiplication as follows,